Bosnian Crisis: Buchlau bargain

 Under the Treaty of Berlin, the Ottomans controlled the Dardanelles strait connecting the Mediterranean and the Black Sea.
 The Treaty prohibited the passage of any warships from any country into or out of the Black Sea.
 This treaty bottled up the Black Sea Fleet, a major portion of the Russian Navy, making it useless in the Russo-Japanese War of 1904-1905 when it was urgently needed.
 Izvolsky wanted this changed to allow the passage of Russian ships through the straits.
 Aehrenthal wanted full control of Bosnia-Herzegovina.
 Austria-Hungary had administered the provinces since 1878 but the Ottoman Empire remained the nominal legal owner.
 Aehrenthal concocted a grand diplomatic deal that proposed major benefits for both sides.
 Austria would gain full ownership of Bosnia with Russian approval.
-Turkey would get full control of the territory known as the Sanjak of Novi Pazar, plus cash.
+The Ottomans would regain full control of the territory known as the Sanjak of Novi Pazar, and monetary compensation.
 Russia would get the right of passage for its warships through the Straits.
 Serbia would get nothing.

 Before approaching the Russians, Aehrenthal met with Austrian officials and won the approval of Emperor Franz Joseph I. On September 15–16 Aehrenthal and Izvolsky held a secret meeting.
 No record was kept – and afterwards both sides remembered it very differently.
 Aehrenthal assumed he had full Russian approval for his scheme, but he did not give out planned dates.
 Izvolsky assumed he would be informed before any actual move happened.
 Aehrenthal vaguely informed all the major countries but gave no details.
 The world was astonished on October 6, 1908, when a press release in Vienna announced that Bosnia was fully annexed.
 Inside Austria there was general approval except in Czech areas – that minority strongly felt its demands had been deliberately ignored.